chraithe/my-portfolio/README.md

-# my-portfolio
+# Paul LaPosta's portfolio
-first pass as creating a portfolio
+first pass as creating a portfolio for reactjs and aws